Isotensor $\pi\pi \pi$ scattering with a $\rho$ resonant subsystem from QCD

 In Fig.~\ref{fig:Dalitz} we show Dalitz plots of the intensities for $E/m_\pi = 3.3, 3.4, 3.5$.
 We choose the initial state kinematic configuration to mirror those of the final state.
 The most striking features are dense bands due to the $\rho$ resonance at $M_{\pi\pi} \approx 2.2 m_\pi$.
 Because the amplitude is symmetrized, one sees reflections of the $\rho$ bands which constructively interfere in the kinematic region where two bands overlap.
 Note that the logarithmic singularity that is visible in Fig.~\ref{fig:Kmat_amp} is unresolvable in the intensities.
 This is due in part to the fact that the intensity is dominated by the ${}^3S_1$ amplitude, which is itself dominated by the $\rho$ peak, and for the matrix sizes for which we were able to solve the integral equations, the $S=1$ softened OPE singularity is too narrow to be resolved~\cite{Jackura:2023qtp}.
 See Sec.~\ref{app:amp_recon} in the Supplemental Material for a detailed discussion of this point and other aspects of the amplitude analysis.

-\emph{\bf Outlook:} In this work, we have presented the first exploratory determination of a three-hadron scattering amplitude for coupled systems in which a resonance, namely the $\rho$, is present in a two-hadron subsystem.
-Achieving this result required the development of general, reusable computational and formal machinery, which can be applied to a broad range of channels of immediate physical interest, including $\omega \to \pi\pi\pi$~\cite{Yan:2024gwp} and coupled $2 \to 3$ processes~\cite{Briceno:2017tce}.
-This positions the field to extend systematic lattice studies into previously inaccessible regions of QCD’s non-perturbative dynamics.
+\emph{\bf Outlook:} In this work, we have presented the first determination of the full kinematic dependence of a three-hadron scattering amplitude for a coupled-channel system with a resonant subsystem.
+Achieving this result required the development of a general, flexible formal and computational machinery, which can now be applied to the full set of $\pi \pi \pi$ channels of immediate physical interest, including those with three-pion resonances.

-While chiral perturbation theory ($\chi$PT) and its unitarized extensions~\cite{Dobado:1996ps,Oller:1998hw,GomezNicola:2001as,Pelaez:2006nj} have proven valuable for the study of $\pi\pi$ systems near the chiral limit, the application of this for strongly interacting $\pi\pi\pi$ is still not yet understood.~\footnote{There are existing $\chi$PT predictions for the symmetric $\Kc_3$ for $\pi\pi\pi$ systems~\cite{Baeza-Ballesteros:2024mii}, derived assuming the $\pi\pi\pi$ system is weakly interacting.
-Given the presence of the $\rho$, these formalisms do not apply to the systems we have studied here.} Our analysis provides a complementary, fully non-perturbative benchmark, and motivates future calculations at lighter pion masses ($m_\pi \lesssim 300$~MeV) where meaningful comparisons with $\chi$PT may be possible.
-Such studies, including the already existing $\pi\rho$ scattering amplitudes obtained at $m_\pi\sim700$~MeV~\cite{Woss:2018irj}, would explore the quark-mass dependence of the three-body $K$ matrix.
-Such an investigation will provide new insight into its analytic properties and potential universality across different channels.